5 top tips on how to deal with stress at work

 5. Do this breathing 3 to 10 times.
 Take your time with each breath.

 When it comes to managing stress, find what works for you.
-Take a step back, do something you enjoy and always seek help from a medical professional if necessary,
+Take a step back, do something you enjoy and always seek help from a medical professional if necessary.
+Remember, prioritising your own well-being is essential when working in the care sector, so you can continue to help others, and not experience burnout or carer fatigue.

 More about working in care